Rafael Anchía

-Rafael Michael Anchía (born September 26, 1968) is an American politician and a Democrat member of the Texas House of Representatives for the Dallas-based 103rd District since 2005.
-He is also an attorney with the law firm Haynes & Boone LLP and co-founder and Managing Director of Civitas Capital Group.
+Rafael Michael Anchía (born September 26, 1968) is an American politician and a Democratic member of the Texas House of Representatives for the Dallas-based 103rd District since 2005.
+He is also an attorney with the law firm Haynes & Boone LLP and co-founder and managing director of Civitas Capital Group.
 He had previously served on the board of the Dallas Independent School District.

-Anchía sits on the board of the interest group, Education Is Freedom.
+Anchía sits on the board of the interest group Education Is Freedom.
 He is also a member of the Texas State Democratic Executive Committee.

 Texas House of Representatives

 Anchía was elected to the Texas House in 2004 and sworn into the freshman class of the 79th Texas Legislature on January 11, 2005.
 The district Anchía represents is fully encompassed within Dallas County, Texas, and includes North Oak Cliff, Oak Lawn, portions of West Dallas, the Medical District, Love Field Airport, North and Arlington Parks, Irving, and Farmers Branch.
 As of 2015, he was 35th in seniority out of the 150 members of the Texas House.

 Anchía is the Chairman of the House Committee on Pensions, Investments, and Financial Services.

 In previous sessions, Anchía was vice-chair of the Pensions, Investments and Financial Services Committee and sat on the Economic Development, Elections, Financial Institutions, Land & Resource Management, Local & Consent Calendar, and Urban Affairs Committees.

 Anchía is a supporter of "New Urbanism" and using both fossil fuels and renewable energy.